 Related literature The study builds on and contributes to several strands of the literature.
-The fairness views of the general population have long been a focus of economic research because they are recognized as an important determinant of welfare systems and a defining feature of political culture (Alesina and Glaeser, 2004; Alesina and Angeletos, 2005; Alesina et al., 2018; Andreoni et al., 2020; Fisman et al., 2020; Giuliano and Spilimbergo, 2013; Kuziemko et al., 2015; Stantcheva, 2021).
+The fairness views of the general population have long been a focus of economic research because they are recognized as an important determinant of welfare systems and a defining feature of political culture (Alesina and Glaeser, 2004; Alesina and Angeletos, 2005; Alesina et al., 2018; Andreoni et al., 2020; Bonomi et al., 2021; Fisman et al., 2020; Gethin et al., 2021; Giuliano and Spilimbergo, 2013; Kuziemko et al., 2015; Stantcheva, 2021).
 Past research documents that the idea of merit is at the center of fairness and inequality acceptance.
 Merit is associated with choices such as to work hard or to take risks.
 Unequal rewards derived from unequally meritorious choices are typically considered fair and legitimate (Akbaş et al., 2019; Almås et al., 2020; Cappelen et al., 2007, 2010, 2013; Krawczyk, 2010; Mollerstrom et al., 2015).
 Small differences in merit sometimes justify large reward inequalities (Bartling et al., 2018; Cappelen et al., 2020a).
 Moreover, Cappelen et al. (2020c) show that even degenerate choices can have meritorious character.
 Participants in their study reward "choices" even when the agents have no real choice and can only decide between two identical alternatives.
-Thus, merit judgments seem to be all about choice.
-By contrast, luck and circumstances outside the agents' control are commonly rejected as a legitimate source of merit.
-However, how do merit judgments deal with the ubiquitous endogeneity of choices to external circumstances?
-This study is the first to address this question and provide an in-depth analysis of the underlying behavioral mechanisms.
+Thus, choices appear to be central for merit judgments.
+But choices are always the result of both internal causes - an agent's type, their personality, or taste for hard work - and external causes, namely circumstances' ubiquitous effect on choices.
+This study is the first to show that merit judgments do not noticeably differentiate between internal and external causes of choice, and it provides an in-depth analysis of the underlying behavioral mechanisms.

-The finding that people are held responsible for their choices even if these choices are the product of external circumstances also relates to the literature on moral responsibility and moral luck (Baron and Hershey, 1988; Bartling and Fischbacher, 2012; Brownback and Kuhn, 2019; Falk et al., 2020b; Gurdal et al., 2013; Nagel, 1979).
-Individuals are often approved or disapproved not only for their choices but also the consequences of their choices, even if these are accidental, unintended, and the product of chance.
-Here, I show that individuals can be held responsible for external luck not only if it shapes the consequences of their decisions but also if it directly shapes the decision they make.
+The finding that people are held responsible for their choices even if these choices are the product of external circumstances also relates to the literature on moral responsibility and moral luck (Baron and Hershey, 1988; Bartling and Fischbacher, 2012; Brownback and Kuhn, 2019; Cappelen et al., 2020c; Falk et al., 2021, 2020b; Gurdal et al., 2013; Nagel, 1979).
+Individuals are often not only judged by their choices but also the consequences of their choices, even if these are accidental, unintended, and the product of chance.
+Here, I show that individuals can be held responsible for external luck not only if it shapes the consequences of their decisions but also when it directly impacts their decisions.

-This study also connects to a recent literature on inference in economics (e.g., Benjamin, 2019; Enke and Zimmermann, 2017; Graeber, 2021; Han et al., 2020; Liang, 2021).
-In particular, individuals often struggle with complex decisions in uncertain and contingent environments (Esponda and Vespa, 2014, 2019; Martínez-Marquina et al., 2019) - a key element of counterfactual reasoning.
-However, counterfactual reasoning itself remains relatively unexplored in economics, even though cognitive scientists have long since acknowledged its centrality to causal reasoning and inference (Byrne, 2016; Kahneman and Miller, 1986; Lagnado and Gerstenberg, 2017; Roese, 1997; Sloman, 2005).
-This study illustrates that counterfactual reasoning is a potent mechanism.
-The inherent uncertainty of the counterfactual strongly affects individuals' choices even though they accurately anticipate the expected counterfactual.
+This study also connects to a recent literature on inference in economics (e.g., Benjamin, 2019; Bushong and Gagnon-Bartsch, 2021; Enke and Zimmermann, 2017; Graeber, 2021; Han et al., 2020; Liang, 2021).
+In particular, individuals often struggle with complex decisions in uncertain and contingent environments (Esponda and Vespa, 2014, 2019; Martínez-Marquina et al., 2019) - a key element of counterfactual thinking.
+However, counterfactual thinking itself remains relatively unexplored in economics, even though cognitive scientists have long since acknowledged its centrality to causal reasoning and inference (Byrne, 2016; Engl, 2018; Kahneman and Miller, 1986; Lagnado and Gerstenberg, 2017; Roese, 1997; Sloman, 2005).
+This study illustrates that the inherent uncertainty of the counterfactual strongly affects individuals' choices even though they accurately anticipate the expected counterfactual.